 The evaluation of soil site suitability for the principal existing crops was performed by considering soil and its site characteristics, following the methodology outlined by Naidu et al. (2006).
 In accordance with FAO framework (Anon., 1976), soil site suitability was categorized into four classes - Highly Suitable (S1): denoting land that is conducive to plant growth with minimal or easily remediable limitations, Moderately Suitable (S2): representing conditions that are near optimal but may exhibit minor restrictions or up to three moderate constraints that do not substantially affect crop yield, Marginally Suitable (S3): indicating land with significant limitations that adversely influence production, yet remain marginally viable and Not suitable (N): referring to land units with constraints that preclude sustained use for the intended purpose.
 All classes were further classified with specific subclasses denoting particular limitations.
-The assessment of soil site suitability for cereal crops – including paddy, maize and sorghum; oilseed crops – groundnut, soybean and sunflower was conducted in accordance with the criteria established by Sehgal (1996) and Naidu et al. (2006).
+The assessment of soil site suitability for cereal crops – including paddy, maize, and sorghum; oilseed crops – groundnut, soybean, and sunflower was conducted in accordance with the criteria established by Sehgal (1996) and Naidu et al. (2006).
 Soil site suitability maps for each crop were generated by utilizing ArcGIS version 10.8.2 software.

 3. RESULTS AND DISCUSSION